Organs of the body | Their Locations and Internal Functions

 • rectum.

-This organ of the digestive system helps in the absorption of water from undigested food; stores the bowel before being excreted as feces.
+This organ of the digestive system helps absorb water from undigested food stored in the bowel before being excreted as feces.

-Further, it hosts many gut-friendly bacteria that synthesize Vitamin-K and also help in the absorption of vitamin B12.
+Further, it hosts many gut-friendly bacteria that synthesize Vitamin-K and help absorb vitamin B12.

 Mesentery

-This is a recently discovered structure and is thought to be a complete organ as it functions specifically and has a complete structure.
+This recently discovered structure is considered a complete organ as it functions specifically and has a complete structure.

-The mesentery helps to fix the intestine to the abdominal walls like glue.
+The mesentery helps to fix the intestinal structure of the abdominal walls like glue.

 Accessory organs of digestion